s-ccs/LSLAutoBIDS/docs/usage.md

 - The `bids` root location is the directory where the converted BIDS data is stored, along with source data and code files which we want to version control using `Datalad`.

 !!!
 IMPORTANT
-    Please follow the BIDS data organization guidelines for storing the neuroimaging data for running this package.
-The BIDS conversion guidelines are based on the recommended directory/files structure.
-You only can change the location of the root directories according to your preference.
+    The package is looking in these paths, and extracts some metadata from the BIDS-like names.
+You can change the location of the root directories according to your preference.
 You must also strictly follow the naming convention for the project and subject subdirectories.

 Here  you will find the recommended directory structure for storing the project data (recorded, other and converted data) in the [data_organization](docs/data_organization.md) file.